Arize-ai/openinference/python/instrumentation/openinference-instrumentation-llama-index/README.md

 LlamaIndexInstrumentor().instrument()
 ```

-To demonstrate tracing, we'll use the `llama-index` below to query a document.
+To demonstrate tracing, we'll use LlamaIndex below to query a document.

 First, download a text file.